Hybrid Inference Routing System

 Architecture

-Decision Layer (routing/manager.py + routing/strategies.py)
+Decision Layer (routing/manager.py + routing/strategies/weight.py)

 Reads config/routing.yaml and computes weight distributions between local and remote deployments.
 Currently supports a fixed-ratio strategy with plans for expansion.